Hello! In this guide, you will find a series of details and optimizations for Endwalker Bard.

-This builds on the Bard Basic Guide, and expects you to be familiar with Bard’s skills, general priorities, opener, and song cycle.
+This builds on the Bard Basic Guide and expects you to be familiar with Bard’s skills, general priorities, opener, and song cycle.

 The two-minute burst

 Adding Raging Strikes to this, Bard buffs their own damage by ~28% for 15 seconds.
-Your party should be using any buffs they have at the same timing, making the total boost even larger.
+Your party should be using any buffs they have at the same time, making the total boost even larger.

 You want to pile as much damage into this window as you can!